graphql/graphql.github.io/site/learn/BestPractice-Caching.md

 One concern with using the `id` field for this purpose is how a client using the GraphQL API would work with existing APIs.
 For example, if our existing API accepted a type-specific ID, but our GraphQL API uses globally unique IDs, then using both at once can be tricky.

-In these cases, the GraphQL API can expose the previous API's IDs is a separate field.
+In these cases, the GraphQL API can expose the previous API's IDs in a separate field.
 This gives us the best of both worlds:

  - GraphQL clients can continue to rely on a consistent mechanism for getting a globally unique ID.
  - Clients that need to work with our previous API can also fetch `previousApiId` from the object, and use that.